MATHS 254 : Fundamental Concepts of Mathematics

 |Assessment Type||Learning Outcome Addressed|

-You must achieve at least 35% in the final exam in order to pass this course.
+A minimum of 35% must be obtained in the final exam in order to pass the course.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).